 First thing to consider as a parent is that most children don't smoke.
 However, what your child may not realize is that secondhand smoke can be just as serious.
 If your child finds themselves around others who smoke regularly, approach them with sensitivity.
 Some of these smokers may be close friends, but as a parent you must not shy away from presenting information regarding the dangers of secondhand smoke.

-The CDC also indicates that wheezing and coughing are more common in children who breathe secondhand smoke, and secondhand smoke can easily trigger an asthma attack in a child.
+The CDC also indicates that wheezing and coughing are more common in children who breathe secondhand smoke, and it can easily trigger an asthma attack.
 Children with asthma who are around secondhand smoke have more severe and frequent asthma attacks, and that, in turn, can put their lives in danger.

 Aside from these mentioned illnesses, children whose parents smoke around them get more ear infections, according to the CDC, and they also have fluid in their ears more often and have more operations to put in ear tubes for drainage.